Plan of Safe Care

 • Connect the family to resources in the community and follow-up over time to ensure needs are met

-A Plan of Safe Care (POSC) is a family-centered prevention plan designed to promote the safety and well-being of infants with prenatal substance exposure and their birthing parents.
-A Plan of Safe Care can strengthen protective factors, promote healthy development, and prevent child welfare involvement through connections to parenting education, safety guidance, and wrap-around resources and services.
+A Plan of Safe Care (POSC) is a family-centered prevention plan designed to promote the safety and well-being of birthing parents and their infants with prenatal substance exposure.
+A Plan of Safe Care can strengthen protective factors, promote healthy development, and prevent child welfare involvement or out-of-home placement through connections to parenting education, safety guidance, early intervention, and wraparound resources and services.

-Due to legislation changes in recent years, the population of infants requiring a POSC has expanded beyond infants exposed to illegal substances.
-It now includes infants exposed to any controlled substance.
+Due to Federal legislation changes in recent years, the population of infants requiring a POSC has expanded beyond infants exposed to illegal substances.
+It now includes infants experiencing prenatal substance exposure to any substance with abuse potential including some prescribed medications.
 While a family who falls within this new eligibility may not warrant a referral to Child Protective Services, it is important they have the support necessary to mitigate risk as they bring their baby home and keep their family together and thriving.

-A set of criteria mandates when a family must be reported to Child Protective Services; otherwise, infants with specific substance exposure and no safety concerns are referred to Help Me Grow.
+The collaborative workgroup identified a set of criteria to determine when a family must be reported to Child Protective Services.
+Child welfare intake screening policy was updated to align with these criteria in August 2023.
+Infants with specific substance exposure and no safety concerns are referred to Help Me Grow.
 This new referral pathway to Help Me Grow offers a community-based response to provide wrap-around services and supports to families who would traditionally be routed to Child Welfare or are currently offered no resources.
-Birthing hospitals, clinicians, and care providers can connect gestational parents/caregivers and their babies to these supports through an online referral.
+Birthing hospital social workers and nurses can connect gestational parents/caregivers and their babies to these supports through an online referral.